calint/bam/src/game/README.md

 # game code

 intention:
-* developing a toy game using platform independent engine
+* developing a toy game using platform-independent engine

 table of contents (in include order by program file):
 * `main.hpp` setup initial game state, callbacks from engine, game logic